Double-soft limit and celestial shadow OPE from charge bracket: Conclusions

 The charge OPE/bracket correspondence \eqref{OPE-bra} represents a useful and insightful tool to translate between CCFT techniques and phase space formalism, allowing to connect results in scattering amplitudes to implications of asymptotic charge evolution equations and the Poisson structure of radiative modes.

 We have first exploited this correspondence to fix a prescription to perform the double-soft limit of celestial OPEs.
 The prescription corresponds to a sequential limit where the first entry of the OPE goes soft first.
 It has been pointed out in several places in the literature that a sequential limit would violate the symmetry structure of one of the two helicity sectors.
 The fate of asymptotic symmetries in the mixed-helicity sector will be the main topic of our forthcoming companion paper \cite{MH-bracket}, where an interplay between mixed-helicity bracket and shadow charges will be revealed.
-We hope that such connection described through techniques of the covariant phase space framework can be applied to investigate the associativity of mixed-helicity OPEs via the charge OPE/bracket correspondence.
+We hope that such connection described through techniques of the covariant phase space framework can be applied to investigate the associativity of mixed-helicity OPEs via the charge OPE/bracket correspondence (see \cite{Mago:2021wje,Ren:2022sws,Ball:2022bgg,Ball:2023sdz} for the issue of associativity of the celestial OPE).

 As a second step of this work, we have applied the charge OPE/bracket correspondence, together with the celestial diamond organization of CCFT primaries and their descendants, to derive OPEs involving shadow operators.
 The agnostic nature of the charge bracket towards collinear limits in momentum space allowed us to deal with the non-local nature of the shadow transform and reveal a non-local analytic structure of the OPE.